-With more 67 million people watching the first debate between President Barrack Obama and Governor Mitt Romney, the pressure was on Vice President Joseph Biden and Representative Paul Ryan to perform well today.
+With more than 67 million people watching the first debate between President Barack Obama and Governor Mitt Romney, the pressure was on Vice President Joseph Biden and Representative Paul Ryan to perform well today.

 The role of nonverbal communication, specifically their gestures and facial expressions, played a critical role during the debate with Vice President Biden frequently losing control of his emotions with laughing outbursts, smiling, fidgeting, and looking away.
 He laughed and lost.

 Addressing how each of the candidates performed, specifically non-verbally, is simple for many to do.

 However, offering commentary grounded in research contributes to a greater validity of the information being shared and thus it allows a potential voter to more accurately discern the choice of having to pick between two candidates.
 Understanding the nonverbal cues also enables people to apply the provided information to their professional and social lives to be a more effective communicator.